 But, it’s the last five minutes that really counts.
 This is where you have the opportunity to use your certification as a government contractor.
 As a government contractor, especially if you are in the 8(a) program, you have been prequalified to be awarded government contracts.
 So, your company will not have to be vetted.

 Spend the last five minutes to inquire if there is someone the procurement officer knows, that can use your service.
 Remember, you only have five (5) minutes and part of that time must be used to let him speak.
 His answers may give you the names of people you can approach for sole source opportunities.
 You may also have the opportunity to get a contract before it is advertised.
 Or at worst have a head start on preparing your proposal.
 Ask for the Name and contact phone number of his recommendations.
 And, no later than the next day be on the phone asking for appointments to discuss the service needs of his recommendations.
-This typically gives you a higher probability of getting a contract, than limiting your efforts to proposing on advertised solicitations.
+This typically gives you a higher probability of getting a face to face meeting where you may be able to convince the buyer you have the capabilities to meet his needs.tract, than limiting your efforts to proposing on advertised solicitations.